 The new design also makes these laptops look thicker.
 For example, the 2019 model looked thin from the side but that’s because the bottom edges are really curved as we can see on these official photos from Apple:

-I read something online about the new design being a modern take on some of Apple’s laptops from the 2000’s.
+I’ve read something about the new design being a modern take on some of Apple’s laptops from the 2000’s.
 Personally I’m fine with it and don’t mind some extra thickness if there are benefits to it (eg: cooling).
 It’s an acceptable trade-off for me.

 Talking about older laptops and cooling… one difference I noticed was the hot air vents.
 For context, on Apple laptops the air enters on the sides and exits at the back (where the display hinge is).

-On the 2019 16″ MBP, the air vents are underneath the hinge and only allow air to exit there.
-On the 2021 version they reverted to something close to what my 2015 MBP used.
+On the 2019 16″ MBP, the air vents are underneath the display hinge and only allow air to exit there.
+On the 2021 version they reverted to something close to what my 2015 MBP had.
 Things are still thigh, but now the air is allowed to exit under the hinge at the back and in front of the hinge just under the display.
 We can discuss if it’s smart to direct hot air at the display, but least it’s almost impossible to block the air vents with this layout.
-On the 2019 MBP it was easy to affect the air flow simply by having it in a weird position while sitting on the sofa.
+On the 2019 MBP it was easy for me to affect the air flow if I was sitting in a weird position on the sofa and now that doesn’t happen.

 I’m not the best person to talk about battery life because my requirements are way lower than what many out there need.
 I’m usually close to a charger when doing something heavy and when I’m on the go, I usually don’t need it to last more than 4 hours.
 The 2019 16″ MPB was already good enough for me and it’s the same with the 2021 model.

 One thing I’m happy about is the new Low Power mode feature.
-This is not exclusive to M1 Macs as it’s also available for the 2019 16″ MBP (on macOS Monterey), but it’s nice to have a setting that automatically saves power.
+This is not exclusive to M1 Macs as it’s also available for the 2019 16″ MBP (macOS Monterey and newer), but it’s nice to have a setting that automatically saves power.
 Before I was using an app that disabled Intel’s Turbo Boost when I wanted to extend my battery life (or reduce heat), but a system option is able to do more than just slowing down the CPU.

 This is a nerdy thing, but I also noticed that macOS uses the two first M1 cores (the efficient/slower cores) for background stuff.
 It’s not an innovation as the ARM SoCs we have on our phones have been doing this for years, but I think the M1 was the first SoC to bring this to a computer.